-Permits for construction of ponds may be required by the Pennsylvania Dam Safety and Encroachments Act.
+Permits for construction or removal of ponds may be required by the Pennsylvania Dam Safety and Encroachments Act.

 Disturbances in and around ponds are reviewed by the Department of Environmental Protection on a case-by-case basis.